rcbraga/sanjay-raghu.github.io/_posts/2019-02-18-Sentiment-Analysis-Using-LSTM.md

 **1. Up-sample Minority Class**

 Up-sampling is the process of randomly duplicating observations from the minority class in order to reinforce its signal.
-There are several heuristics for doing so, but the most common way is to simply resample with replacement.
+There are several heuristics for doing so, but the most common way is to simply re-sample with replacement.

-It's important that we separate test set before upsampling because after upsampling there will be multiple copies of same data point and if we do train test split after upsamling the test set will not be compleatly unseen.
+It's important that we separate test set before up-sampling because after up-sampling there will be multiple copies of same data point and if we do train test split after up-sampling the test set will not be completely unseen.

 ```python
 # Separate majority and minority classes